-Takamatsu Construction Group consists of 22 companies.
+TCG Group consists of 21 companies.
 Can you tell us about the Group as well as how you view the Group's strength in comparison to your competitors?

-Our Group operates in the construction, civil engineering and real estate industries.
-Takamatsu Group, with Takamatsu Corporation at its core, focuses on the real estate utilization business in the private construction sector, while Asunaro Aoki Group, with mid-sized general contractor Asunaro Aoki Construction. at its core, deals more in the public civil engineering sector.
+Our Group operates in the architecture, civil engineering and real estate industries.
+Takamatsu Group, with Takamatsu Corporation at its core, focuses on the real estate utilization business in the private construction sector, while Asunaro Aoki Group, with mid-sized general contractor Asunaro Aoki Construction at its core, deals more in the public and civil engineering sectors.
 These two groups cooperate to create synergistic effects for the Group.

 Our Group has two strengths.
-First, our real estate utilization business operated by Takamatsu Corporation provides a firm and fast-growing core.
+First, Takamatsu Corporation's land utilization business is firmly rooted as a core business.
 Second, we are highly adaptive to environmental changes thanks to our balanced portfolio of Group companies with strengths in different fields, achieved through M&A. Takamatsu Group, with its focus on the private sector, and Asunaro Aoki Group, with strengths in the public sector, also strike a balance between architecture and civil engineering.
 The combination of the two Groups works to stabilize revenue and profit, even in the constantly changing economic and environmental climate.

 Please tell us about the business model of Takamatsu Corporation, the core and founding company of the Group.